jturner421/metaprompting/workflows/assistant-specific/aider/sprint/project-scaffolding-sprint-workflow-chain.md

 **Key Outputs → [Feed into Phase 7B]:**
 - Code changes implementing the specified step

-**Dependency Management Note:**
+*Conditional Prompt:**
-If new dependencies are required during implementation, the Dependency Management Prompt will be invoked to evaluate and approve them.
+During the implementation phase, if the Implementation Prompt determines that new dependencies may be required to implement a user story step, it will prompt the user to execute the Dependency Management Prompt.
+This ensures that all necessary dependencies are evaluated and approved before proceeding with the implementation.

 **Iteration Note:**
 Phases 7A and 7B iterate until all steps for a user story have been implemented and unit tested.